rackerlabs/technical-blog/_posts/2018-12-11-aws-lambda-custom-runtime-for-php-a-practical-example.md

 The overall flow of things is fairly straightforward.
 We obtain the next request that needs to be handled, execute the code to handle it, submit a response, then repeat the process.

 You may have noticed that there is no error handling or abstractions of any kind in place.
-This is done purposely in the interest of brevity for this example.
+For this example, this is done purposely in the interest of brevity.
 In a real, object-oriented application, we'd have graceful error handling in place and be delegating things like input parsing, sanitization, request routing, and so on to an application framework.
-Please consult the BYOL Runtime API documentation as you build your production custom runtimes in order to ensure you're handling all eventualities as gracefully as possible!
+Please consult the [Runtime API documentation](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html) as you build your production custom runtimes in order to ensure that you're handling all eventualities as gracefully as possible!
 Otherwise, an unhandled error will cause the custom runtime to be terminated prematurely.

 Now that we've got the overall structure of the request processing loop in place, let's add the `getNextRequest()` and `sendResponse()` implementations to our `bootstrap`.